cohure/CoHuRe/content/cfp.md

 - **November 18-20, 2020**: Online Workshop.

 ### Venue
 This workshop will be an online event.
-More details will follow, *Organized by the [DHLab](http://dhlab.nl) of the KNAW Humanities Cluster*
+More details will follow soon.
+The workshop is organized by the [DHLab](http://dhlab.nl) of the KNAW Humanities Cluster.

 ### Illustrative Topics and Questions
 - Statistical methods for Humanities data analysis;